pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-patch.md

 ![Patch shot](/img/quests/patch/patch-2.png)

-3. Once on the wallet page for your Twitter account, click the 'Start' button to begin the Linea Quest.
+3. Once on the wallet page for your Twitter account, click the 'Start' button to begin the PepeSync Quest.
 You're going to mint an NFT and send it to any Twitter user.

 ![Patch shot](/img/quests/patch/patch-3.png)